Last Updated on

 - Email Forwarding

 - Registry Lock

-Navigation on the site can be a little confusing.
+Although we think these guys are the best domain registrar, navigation on the site can be a little confusing.
 The content arrangement is also a bit cluttered.
-But if you can overlook these aesthetic issues, NameSilo has a lot to offer for a very fair price.
+But if you can overlook these aesthetic issues, NameSilo has a lot to offer and the cost of domain names is very fair.

-Founded in 1988, 1&1 is one of the oldest domain registrars around.
+Founded in 1988, 1&1 is one of the oldest and best domain name registrars around.
 They have a huge advertising presence which really only rivals GoDaddy.
 Does their longevity and size translate to great service?

 Only somewhat.
 If you want the basics, 1&1 is a fine choice.
 They offer reliable hosting, security and pretty much everything else you need to keep your website up and running.

 Introductory prices are just ninety-nine cents a month for the first year.
 Then prices increase to levels you’ll find similar to GoDaddy and other major registrars.